 You were staying the night at friend’s house when Jimmy raped me for the first time.
 He made me promise not to tell anyone and apologized for what he did.
 Said he’d never do it again and told me I was like a daughter to him and that he never meant to scare me or make me cry.
 He would make excuses about the way I dressed and how I shouldn’t show too much skin around him.
 That’s when I started wearing jeans and shirts twice my size.
 I went to bed fully clothed, but none of that mattered.
 Jimmy didn’t keep his word, granted he didn’t know I was his daughter.
 Still, I don’t believe that would’ve changed anything.
 I think he would’ve done it anyhow.
 I think the idea would’ve turned him on more.

 The more I cried and begged him to stop; the more turned on he became.
 Jimmy was raping me at least two to three times a week, if not more.
 Only at the time, I didn’t believe it to be rape.
-Jimmy had believing I had done something to deserve it.
+Jimmy had me believing I had done something to deserve it.
 Such as that first time in the shower, he told me it was because of the pack of smokes he found in my room.
 Said he came in there to belt me one.
 I believed his story as he even gave me a couple good pops.
 But it ended with me on the bathroom floor and Jimmy taking my virginity.
 Every time he raped me he said he wouldn’t do it again and would go on about how much I meant to him.
 Jimmy was constantly buying me things and telling me not to tell you.
 Everything he ever gave me is in the shoebox in my closet.
-He told me what we were doing was wrong and that you would leave us and stop loving me because I took your husband away from you.
+He told me what we were doing was wrong, that you would leave us, and stop loving me because I took your husband away from you.
 I was scared and believed every word he said.
 You were all I had ma.

 You kept Filip a stranger, even when you told me he was my pa.
 I found the unopened letters ma, and I read them.
 That’s why I’m telling you not to blame him.
 I love you, but I hate you all the same because you knew what Filip could’ve done for us, yet you chose Jimmy, and you had me believing that my “father” was a violent man because he was part of an MC.
 You had me believing that’s what went down between Jimmy and Filip.
 That Jimmy was out to protect us.
 But I read those letters ma, and he’s nothing like what you said.
 It broke my heart when he asked why I hadn’t replied.
 Still, that man wrote me every month, and you never told me.
 You didn’t tell me because you knew he wasn’t my real father.